By: Carisa Kluver

 Tapping is not so much for exploring randomly in this app but an extension of the reading experience.
 Your fingers absorb part of the story by unlocking it, deepening your understanding of the characters, much as your eyes and ears absorb the text and narration.
 In fact, the semi-animated scenes and interactive elements are so well matched to the tablet medium that the pages simply melt into one another.
 Not for the light of heart, this literary work is sure to draw readers, young and old, deep into the mysteries of the night.
 Story Synopsis – Midnight Feast Roya is a young girl, tween or young teen who fantasizes about the ‘Midnight Feast’ her parents have each night after she goes to bed.
 Having trouble sleeping, she pictures a vast and luxurious banquet as she listens to what it is actually her father banging open a can of pasta in the kitchen.
 She begs her parents the next day to let her stay up just once and they agree.
 Getting what she asked for compares poorly against her imagination, however.

-Any interactivity in Midnight Feast either moves the story forward, or it exists to create atmosphere or humour.
+Any interactivity in Midnight Feast either moves the story forward, or it exists to create atmosphere or humor.

 * Tap the screen to activate character dialogue